 The Terrorism (Protection of Premises) Bill – otherwise known as Martyn’s Law – moved ahead another step in the legislative process on 2 May as long-awaited draft legislation was published by the Home Office.
 IFSEC Insider will seek to keep security professionals with all the latest as the Bill moves through the parliamentary process.

-The legislation has also been known as the Protect Duty in the build up to it being released.
+The legislation, which was initially called the Protect Duty in the build up to it being released, is a direct response to the terror attack at Manchester Arena on the night of 22 May 2017, where 22 people were killed as a result.
 It forms part of the Government’s response to the Manchester Arena Inquiry Volume 1, which recommended the introduction of legislation to improve the safety and security of public venues.

 The UK Home Office says: